 The essence of a British summer to top off the evening.
 By this point I had a blanket wrapped round me, kindly offered by a member of staff.
 But the sunset chill wasn’t getting the better of me.
 The mousse was soft and the flavour of the strawberries really came through.

 With such stunning food, I was wondering if I’d get chance to actually chat to my neighbours.
 There was enough time between courses for a good chat.
 I left feeling like I’d met some really fascinating new people.
 Everyone had a different story to tell.
 It was just wonderful.

-Nancarrow Farm are hosting an amazing festival of feasts from 4th to 6th October 2019 with guest chefs, firepit canapes, wild cocktails and plenty of merriment.
-The 1000 mouths festival is in aid of Action Against Hunger and is set to be the first of its kind in Cornwall.
+Nancarrow Farm were hosting an amazing festival of feasts from 4th to 6th October 2019 with guest chefs, firepit canapes, wild cocktails and plenty of merriment.
+The 1000 mouths festival was in aid of Action Against Hunger and is set to be the first of its kind in Cornwall.
 An exciting event that’s the perfect excuse to plan a short break to Cornwall.